jboca93/2022_software-doc_api-project/final-project_waze.md

 # Waze Support

 Welcome to Waze Support.
-Explore one of the help categories below or use the interactive table of contents in the upper left-hand corner of the page (*GitHub .md of this document version only*) to find a specific topic.
+Explore one of the help categories below or use the interactive table of contents* in the upper left-hand corner of the page to find a specific topic.

 - [Get started](#get-started)
 - [Navigate using Waze](#navigate-using-waze)
 - [Customize Waze](#customize)
 - [Carpool with Waze](#carpool-with-waze)
 - [Learn more](#learn-more)

+**GitHub .md version of this document version only*

 <a id="get-started"/>